 He started to cry, not that the tone of his voice changed, but I noticed the fluid in his eyes as I fixed on the emotion trapped in them.
 All those times they stared through me or into me, I failed to see this, even though it was probably there all along.

-“I picked up the sergeant and carried him outside to the vehicle.”
+“I picked up John and carried him outside to the vehicle.”
 Alive or dead, he didn’t tell me.
 I wondered if Grace knew.

 “Did you go back inside?”